IM Inject Deck: Winnti Biotech R&D Espionage

 Print this deck before the session.
 One inject per page.
 IM notes are hidden when printed.

-Inject 1 β T+0: Calibration Software Alert and Authentication Anomalies
+Inject 1 β T+0: CFCS Tip-Off and Indicator Validation

 Discussion Questions:

-- What is the first containment priority β the calibration workstations or the Azure authentication anomaly?
+- What is the first containment priority β HANSEN-SAP-01 isolation or the Azure authentication anomaly?

 - Who owns the decision to isolate